Gilandel/utils-old/README.md

 - Enum char: A list of ASCII characters and others with their unicode and HTML version
 - Enum utils: Extend EnumUtils from Apache project, add methods to get null if empty name is used (avoid exception)
 - Hex utils: To convert hexadecimal in bytes
-- Number utils: Extend NumberUtils from Apache project, add methods to check number equality (float and double)
+- Number utils: Extend NumberUtils from Apache project, add methods to check number equality
 - String utils: Extend NumberUtils from Apache project, add methods to get default string if empty or null

 ##IO: